Chelsea's £150m attack come to life as Tuchel's record-breakers prove themselves Champions League contenders | Goal.com

 This win, which was capped off in injury-time by Emerson Palmieri finishing off another superb counterattack, was perhaps the best of Tuchel's time with the club, and will give Roman Abramovich hope that he hired the right man to bring domestic and continental glory back to west London.

-No team will want to face his in-form side when Friday's quarter-final draw is made, and having reached the final last season - albeit in unique circumstances - he has experience of navigating a path to the final.
+No team will want to face his in-form side when Friday's quarter-final draw is made, and having reached the final last season - albeit in unique circumstances - he has experience of navigating a path through the knockout rounds.

 While that Paris Saint-Germain team was built through its attack, right now Chelsea's foundations are in their defence.